jabjoe/sunxi-gslx680/README.txt

 Build Instructions
 ==================

-Open the file Makefile in your text edit of choice.
-Change the second line, the KDIR variable to the build folder of your kernel.
+Open the file Makefile in your text editor of choice.
+Change the second line, the KDIR variable, to the build folder of your kernel.

-On the command line, build the module with just:
+Ensuring you have your armhf cross compiling folder in PATH (for gcc), on the command line, build the module with the command:

 make